MartinoFabbro/citadel/content/Movement, Travel, Exploration and Migrations.md

-Movement should not be easy to [[Multiboxing]] (in specific PvP situations) and it should allow players to seamlessly embrace and play with the surrounding environment.

-Therefore our proposal here is to embrace a modified version of how vector movement actually works with 3 main, interchangeable movement options.
+## Movement

+**Citadel** leverages a ship movement system designed to enhance player engagement and strategic depth.
+The proposed movement system incorporates three main, interchangeable movement options: Vector-based Free Movement, Quick-Action Movements, and Environment-Based Movement.
+### Vector-based Free Movement

-**Vector-based Free Movement**: Players take direct control of the ship’s navigation system, (which provides the player a different user experience from combat system UX).
-The primary mode of movement allows players to define a forward movement vector (X-axis) that determines the direction the ship will head.
-Subsequently, they can choose a secondary vector (Y-axis) for upward or downward movement relative to the primary vector.
-Beyond basic vector setups, players can apply modifiers such as "move to spot," "continue indefinitely in the chosen direction," "perform evasive maneuvers" and so on.
+**Direct Control:** Players take direct control of their ship’s navigation system, experiencing a user interface distinct from the combat system.
+This primary mode of movement allows for precise and strategic navigation by defining a forward movement vector (X-axis).
+Once the primary direction is set, players can choose a secondary vector (Y-axis) to move the ship upward or downward relative to the primary vector.

+**Modifiers and Enhancements:** Beyond basic vector setups, players can enhance their navigation with several modifiers, including:

+- **Move to Spot:** Directs the ship to a specific coordinate or location

+- **Continue Indefinitely:** Sets the ship on a continuous path along the chosen vector until manually stopped or redirected.

+- **Perform Evasive Maneuvers:** Enables quick, reactive movements to dodge enemy fire or obstacles, based on the current vector paths

+- **Adjust Speed:** Players can also control the speed of movement along the vector, allowing for gradual acceleration or deceleration as needed.

+[...]

+### Quick-Action Movements

-**Quick-Action Movements**: This subset of movement actions provides players with immediate, time-efficient maneuvers that don’t involve complex vector configurations.
-Commands like "go up," "go left," "go right," and "go down" simplify immediate positional adjustments during battles or tight navigational scenarios.
-Players are prompted with a single locked vector and only need to specify the distance.
+**Immediate Maneuvers:** This subset of movement actions provides players with quick, time-efficient maneuvers that do not require complex vector configurations.
+These commands are essential for immediate positional adjustments during battles or tight navigational scenarios.
+They have a more streamlined interface for rapid responses.

+**Commands and Execution:**

+- **Go Up, Left, Right, Down:** Simple commands that adjust the ship's position instantly in the specified direction based on a preset distance.
+This is particularly useful for dodging attacks, navigating around obstacles, or making quick tactical adjustments during combat.
+- **Distance Specification:** Players are prompted with a single locked vector direction and only need to specify the distance to execute the maneuver.

+### Environment-Based Movement

-**Environment-Based Movement**: The second major type of movement takes into account the surrounding environment, allowing the pilot to dynamically interact with space objects and conditions.
-Actions like "approach," "keep at distance," or "move inside" enable pilots to maneuver in relation to other objects or locations (and their shape).
+**Dynamic Environmental Interaction:** The second major type of movement accounts for the surrounding environment, allowing pilots to interact dynamically with space objects and conditions.
+This mode is crucial for strategic positioning relative to environmental features and other in-game elements.

+**Actions and Benefits:**

+- **Approach:** Closes the distance to a targeted object or location, such as docking with a space station or moving toward an asteroid for mining.
+- **Keep at Distance:** Maintains a specified distance from an object, useful for orbital maneuvers or maintaining a tactical position relative to an enemy.
+- **Move Inside:** Enables navigation into structures or through tighter spaces, such as moving inside a nebula for cover or through an asteroid field for resource extraction.
+- **Environmental Adaptation:** Ships can adapt their movement to environmental conditions, leveraging cover, exploiting terrain, or avoiding hazards

+## Travel